-Even in the presence of ample oxygen, cancer cells demonstrate a distinctive form of cellular metabolism characterized by high levels of glucose uptake and increased conversion of glucose to lactose (fermentation) via the glycolytic pathway
+- Even in the presence of ample oxygen, cancer cells demonstrate a distinctive form of cellular metabolism characterized by high levels of glucose uptake and increased conversion of glucose to lactose (fermentation) via the glycolytic pathway - This phenomenon, called the Warburg effect and also known as aerobic glycolysis

-• Clinically, the "glucose-hunger" of tumors is used to visualize tumors via positron emission tomography (PET) scanning, in which patients are injected with a glucose derivative that is preferentially taken up into tumor cells
+Clinically, the "glucose-hunger" of tumors is used to visualize tumors via positron emission tomography (PET) scanning, in which patients are injected with a glucose derivative that is preferentially taken up into tumor cells

-- aerobic glycolysis generates two molecules of ATP per molecule of glucose. - While - oxidative phosphorylation generates up to 36 molecules of ATP per molecule of glucose. - So why cancer cell rely on seemingly inefficient glycolysis ? - The answer to this question: Aerobic glycolysis provides rapidly dividing tumor cells with metabolic intermediates that are needed for the synthesis of cellular components
+- Aerobic glycolysis generates two molecules of ATP per molecule of glucose. - While - Oxidative phosphorylation generates up to 36 molecules of ATP per molecule of glucose. - So why cancer cell rely on seemingly inefficient glycolysis? - ► The answer to this question: Aerobic glycolysis provides rapidly dividing tumor cells with metabolic intermediates that are needed for the synthesis of cellular components